 Besides which for those working on small margins an extra £12,000 in fixed monthly costs over 12 months could mean the difference between staying in business or packing up shop.

-One hidden benefit of moving on to the higher tier price plan is that you'll also move to a Virtual Private Server which runs your own dedicated web service and will speed up your site.
+One hidden benefit of moving on to the higher tier price plan is that you'll also move to a Virtual Private Server which runs your dedicated web service and will speed up your site.

 Perhaps the main reason you would want to choose this company to host your site for you.
-EKM have excellent customer service and when I tested out the livechat I got an immediate response.
+EKM have excellent customer service, and when I tested out the live chat, I got an immediate response.
 As well as UK telephone and email support you'll also get access to a community forum where you'll be able to ask questions and chew the fat with other users which can be an invaluable source of information.

 EKM has evolved from its early beginnings into a fully rounded eCommerce solution that is easy to set up and will have you up and running in 24 hours.
 Just like it says on the tin.
-There are enough customisation options so that you can make something that really looks the part and with integration options for all major UK payment gateways this is the ideal choice for new eCommerce startups turning over a respectable £10k per month.
+There are enough customisation options so that you can make something that looks the part and with integration options for all the main UK payment gateways this is the ideal choice for new eCommerce startups turning over a respectable £10k per month.

-An alternative to Shopify?
+Is EKM an alternative to Shopify?
 Absolutely and with UK customer support into the bargain.
 Not being able to modify the templates without breaking away from the upgrade path is a minor drawback because in my experience focusing on marketing and sales is far more preferable to tweaking code.

-This is a great product to produce your first site or even multiple sites and get yourself a slice of the online sales boom.
+EKM is a great product to produce your first site or even multiple sites and get yourself a slice of the online sales boom.

-Consider using Lemonstand as an alternative for entry level sites that want to grow quickly:
+Consider using Lemonstand as an alternative for entry-level sites that want to grow quickly: